haidee09/DrivingApp-docs/doc/adminManual/dockerDeployment.md

 |cenidetiot/notifications-service|latest|notifications|3001|smartservice|
 |ging/fiware-idm|latest|idm|5000|

-### Requerimientos
+### Requeriments

-- **Software de control de versiones Git**, puedes consultar la documentación de Git en este [enlace]( https://git-scm.com/).
+- **Git version control software**, you can check the Git documentation on this [link](https://git-scm.com/).
-- **Docker**: Puede consultar la instalación de Docker en el siguiente [enlace](https://docs.docker.com/cs-engine/1.12/).
+- **Docker**, you can check the installation of Docker in the following [link](https://docs.docker.com/cs-engine/1.12/).
-- **Docker Compose**: Puede consultar la instalación de docker-compose en  el siguiente [enlace](https://docs.docker.com/compose/install/).
+- **Docker Compose**, you can check the installation of docker-compose in the following [link](https://docs.docker.com/compose/install/).

-### Ejecución
+### Execution

-1.- Descargar los archivos del repositorio oficial de DrivingApp-docker:
+1.- Download the files from the official repository of DrivingApp-docker:

     $ git clone https://github.com/smartsdkCenidet/DrivingApp-docker.git

-2.- Ejecutar el archivo docker-compose.yml utilizando el comando:
+2.- Run the file docker-compose.yml using the command:

     $ docker-compose up -d

-**docker-compose** descarga y ejecuta automáticamente las imágenes docker y los contenedores de cada imagen, este proceso puede tardar algunos minutos.
-La siguiente imagen muestra este proceso en consola:
+**docker-compose** automatically downloads and executes docker images and containers for each image, this process may take a few minutes.
+The following image shows this process in console:

 ![docker-compose up -d](./img/dockerDeploy1.png)

-3.- Verificar que todos los contenedores están ejecutándose con el comando:
+3.- Verify that all containers are running with the command:

     $ docker ps